Radiofrequency Ablation (RFA) Treatment for Varicose Veins

 Once at home, follow all the instructions you’ve been given.
 Be sure to:

-Take all medicines as directed
+Take all medicines as directed.

-Check for signs of infection at the catheter insertion site (see below)
+Check for signs of infection at the catheter insertion site (see below).

-Wear elastic stockings or bandages as directed
+Wear elastic stockings or bandages as directed.

-Keep your legs raised (elevated) as directed
+Raise your legs as directed.

-Walk a few times a day
+Walk a few times a day.

 Call your healthcare provider